AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-overview.md

 |     Workfront Planning public API                                 |      ✓                         |                                  |                 |
 |     Workfront Planning AI Assistant*                                 |      ✓                         |                                  |                 |
 |     Reporting on Workfront Planning information (Canvas Dashboard)                              |                               |       ✓                           |                 |

-*The AI Assistant has been temporarily removed and it will be available at a later date.
+-->

-## Enable Adobe Workfront Planning for the users in your Workfront instance
+## Enable Workfront Planning for the users in your Workfront instance

 Your organization must enroll in the Adobe Workfront Planning program before you can access its capabilities.
 Your account representative should have given you information about enrolling in this program, if you qualify.

 For more information about granting access to and enabling others to use Workfront Planning, see [Access overview](/help/quicksilver/planning/access/access-overview.md).

-## Adobe Workfront Planning terminology
+## Workfront Planning terminology

 Although Workfront Planning is part of Workfront, it comes with proprietary concepts and terminology.
 Ensure you are familiar with the new concepts before embarking on setting up Workfront Planning for your organization.